Species Survival Plan

 Female herds, mixed sex herds and bachelor herds; territorial males

-Once abundant, blackbuck antelope are now very rare outside of game preserves in India.
+Once abundant, blackbuck antelope are now rare outside of game preserves in India.
 Hunting for meat and trophies, as well as habitat destruction, has severely reduced the numbers of wild blackbuck.
+Though their populations have stabilized, it is illegal to hunt blackbuck in India.

 Dominant males command a territory of 3-40 acres that includes a harem of females and young.